 - Making a panic pick based on your player going before your pick

+We’ve all been there before.
+You have one player circled on your cheat sheet and you can’t wait to draft him.
+This guy will be the difference-maker this year!
+But, oops!
+The team right before you drafted him, and now you’re left thumbing through your materials to find someone else instead.
 Always have a few players lined up in a queue for when your pick comes around.
 Because if you have your heart set on one player and that guy gets taken before you, it’s devastating and could cause you to panic and scramble for somebody new.

 - Falling to peer pressure

 Every league has them: the wise-ass (or two) who makes a snarky comment after every pick.
 “Yeah, he’ll be good … if he gets on the field.” … “Boy, that guy would have made a great pick … three rounds from now.” … “Man, he’s a good receiver … but he doesn’t have anybody to throw him the ball.”
-Do yourself a favor and walk up to that guy and punch him in the nose.
+Do yourself a favor and walk up to that Mel Kiper Jr. wannabe and punch him in the nose.
 Or, if anybody is griping at you for taking too long to select someone, get up and grab a drink and a snack, take a dump, and then go smack that guy on the back of the head for giving you flak.

 - Passing on player due to “too early” concerns